-The robot kit ships from China, so after a few weeks of anxiously waiting for it to arrive, we could finally try it out.
+The robot kit came all the way from China, so we had to wait a few weeks for it to arrive.
+When it did, we could finally try it out.
 I explained to Vico that we were going to build a robot.
 His questioning blue eyes said it all.
 “A robot mama?
 Really?!”
 He was excited, but I could tell he didn’t quite understand what we were going to do.
-It was the first time for us, building something like this.
-I was wondering how long he would have fun with this and stay on my lap.
+It was the first time for us to build something like this.
+I was wondering how long it would amuse him, how long he would stay on my lap.

 Time to build our robot kit!

-I pointed to the drawing on the very cute box, and then we opened the robot kit together.
-Little packages with hardware fell on the table and also an instruction manual.
-We scanned through the booklet and because of the clear pictures, I could show him what we’re going to do.
-Very excited I pulled out my screwdriver set, small scissors, and my long nose pliers and we were ready to go.
+I drew his attention to the drawing on the very cute box and then we opened the robot kit together.
+Little packages with hardware and an instruction manual fell on the table.
+We flipped through the booklet and using the clear pictures, I could show him what we were going to do.
+Very excited I pulled out my screwdriver set, small scissors, and long nose pliers, then we were ready to go.

 Was it hard to build?

-The robot is relatively easy to make, it took us little over an hour, but it can go faster.
-I was fiddling with my cameras for the video, in the meantime.
-Vico helped me open all the bags, and he examined the parts very carefully.
-He also helped me tighten the screws, connecting the tie wraps, the wires, and the rubber feet.
-The only thing I had trouble with was bending the legs.
+The robot is relatively easy to make, it took us little over an hour, but you can do it faster.
+In the meantime, I was fiddling with my cameras for the video.
+Vico helped me open all the bags and examined the parts very carefully.
+He also helped me tighten the screws and connect the tie wraps, the wires, and the rubber feet.
+The only thing I had trouble with, was bending the legs.
 That took a lot longer than anticipated.
 The metal rods are very stiff, and my hands aren’t that strong.
-I also made a little mistake, because I formed all the legs the same way while I was supposed to bent the middle legs another way.
-It had taken a while before I got it right, but that says more about me than the robot kit 😉
+I also made a little mistake because I formed all the legs the same way while I was supposed to bent the middle legs another way.
+It had taken a while before I got it right, but that says more about me than about the robot kit 😉

 Another thing I had a little trouble with was screwing the head/neck onto the servo.
-The servos are the blue boxes with the white “propeller thingies” that make the body.
+The servos are the blue boxes with the white propeller thingies that make the body.
 The screws that came with the kit didn’t fit that well.
-(Same goes for the screws that hold the body servo’s together.)
+(Same goes for the screws that hold the body servos together.)
 But with a little persistence (and luck) we managed to put it together.
 The Insectbot comes with a pre-loaded program.
-The robot can walk and avoid obstacles out of the box, so that is very cool.
-The next step is to code other behavior and upload it via micro USB to the Insectbot, but we didn’t do that yet.
+The robot can walk and avoid obstacles, so that is very cool.
+The next step is to code other behavior and upload it via a micro USB to the Insectbot.
+But we didn’t get to that, yet.

-We had a blast, and when Vico’s little sister woke up from her nap, we switched it on together.
-Their first reaction was priceless as you can tell in the video. <3
+We had a blast building it, and when Vico’s little sister woke up from her nap, we switched the robot on together.
+Their first reaction was priceless, as you can tell in the video. <3

 Would you like to build a robot like this?

-This Insectbot is Arduino based, and if you like to know more about what an Arduino is, I wrote this article about it.
+This Insectbot is Arduino based, and if you like to know more about Arduino, head over to this article.